vanniekerkalex/lenus-tracker/README.md

 The tabs `Weight` and `Bodyfat` will graph the user's progress day by day according to date.

 On the `Settings` tab, the user can also `Clear Data` or `Seed User Data` for testing.
-If there have been previous daily measurements taken, when the user wants to add a new measurement, the previous values will be prefilled for ease of use as changes are usually not drastic.
+When the user wants to add a daily measurement, the previously recorded values will be prefilled for ease of use as changes are usually not drastic.

 # Getting Started